arnavbhayana/RentalRealm/README.md

-# hotelwallah
+# Rental Realm

-Here’s a clean and professional README.md you can use for your RentalRealm project.
-It's structured to include setup instructions, features, technologies used, and deployment tips.

-RentalRealm
+## Overview

-A full-featured rental property management platform built with React, Node.js, and MongoDB, enabling users to list, search, and manage rental properties seamlessly.
+RentalRealm is a full-stack rental and property management platform built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
+The app enables users to list, search, and book  properties.
+It includes both frontend and backend systems with secure authentication and a responsive UI.

+---

-Features
+## Key Features
-Authentication – User login/signup system

-Property Listings – Add, edit, delete rental properties

-Search & Filter – Find properties by location, price, type

-Interactive UI – Beautiful responsive design with filters
+- User registration, login, and JWT-based authentication
+- Property listing with image uploads and location details
+- Browse and search for available properties
+- Booking system with date selection
+- Owner dashboard for managing listings
+- Responsive UI built with Tailwind CSS
+- API integration using Axios for real-time updates

-Backend API – Built with Node.js, Express, and MongoDB
+- Backend API with Express and MongoDB

-Admin Panel – Optional role-based access for property owners
+---

-Tech Stack
+## Tech Stack
-Frontend:

-React.js (with Vite)
+### Frontend
+- React
+- Vite

-Tailwind CSS
+- Tailwind CSS

-Backend:

-Node.js

-Express.js

-MongoDB (Mongoose)

-Other Tools:

-Axios
+- Axios

-React Router
+- React Router DOM

-JWT for authentication

-dotenv for environment config
+### Backend
+- Node.js
+- Express.js
+- MongoDB & Mongoose
+- Multer (for image uploads)
+- JSON Web Token (JWT)
+- bcryptjs (for password hashing)
+- dotenv & cookie-parser

+---